mkianis/LOD-since-Late-Pliocene/README.md

 # Requirements to run the code:

 1. install the following python packages: torch, numpy, scipy, ismember, tqdm
-2. make sure you have the data in the folder "data"
+2. make sure you have the data in the folder "data": unzip the data folder

 # Running the code: